Nils277/LynxLauncherTheme/Theme_Items.md

 **SEARCH_BAR_BACKGROUND**
 The background of the search bar shown on top of the screens.
  - This item **must** add have a padding defined.
 The default is (4dp , 0dp, 4dp, 0dp).
+ - The searchbar supports a blurred background.
+To add support in your theme, this drawable needs to be a layer drawable.
+One layer should have the name *"@android:id/mask"*.
+This layer acts as the mask to create the blur effect

 ## Colors

 **SEARCH_BAR_TEXT**